kghose/Chhobi2/Readme.md

 License
 =======
-Chhobi is made available for download in the hope that the programs may be of some use.
-No claim is made that the code works and is free of bugs, but I would appreciate bug reports (kaushik.ghose@gmail.com)
+Chhobi is made available for download in the hope that it may be of some use.
+No claim is made that the code works and is free of bugs, but I would appreciate bug reports (iamkaushik.ghose@gmail.com: When you email me **remove the first three letters**)

 http://www.gnu.org/licenses/gpl.html